lcnr/rubot/README.md

 To run the examples, download the repository and run `cargo run --example <example name>`.

 - `tic-tac-toe`: A port of [Sunjay's wonderful tic-tac-toe implementation], adding and using `rubot` required about 40 loc.
-- `oko`: An original game based on [Dots and Boxes] and tic-tac-toe.
+- `oko`: An original game inspired by [Dots and Boxes] and tic-tac-toe.

 [Stockfish]:https://www.chessprogramming.org/Stockfish